superelement/gulp-vash-static/README.md

 - {string[]} - Optionally pass in custom args, say from a child process when testing.
 - returns {string} Argument value without the '--' prefix.

+### overrideGetFirstArg
+Allows you to optionally override the functionality of 'getFirstArg', so you can manipulate arguments.
+First param should be the function and it should return a manipulated string containing the page name.

+### restoreGetFirstArg
+Restores 'getFirstArg' after using 'overrideGetFirstArg'.

 ### suppressWarnings
 This can be useful if you don't want to output lots of warnings in things like unit tests (which can be annoying).